Sydney Gay and Lesbian Mardi Gras: 1978 to 1979

-The second Mardi Gras Parade occurred in 1979 despite opposition by gay media, businesses and groups.
-The 1979 parade, in recognition of the Stonewall Riots and commemorating the riot of the previous year, was attended by 3,000 people.
-In that same year, the Labor Government of New South Wales, led by Neville Wran, repealed the under which the arrests in 1978 were made.
-The second Mardi Gras had the theme of Power in the Darkness.
-While there was a large police presence, there were no arrests made.
+The second Mardi Gras Parade occurred the following year in 1979 despite receiving opposition from gay media, businesses and groups and it again recognised the Stonewall Riots of 1969 as well as commemorating the first mardi gras the previous year.
+It had the theme of Power in the Darkness and there were 3,000 people who participated in the second parade.
+While there was a large police presence for it there were no arrests made.
+In 1979 the Labor Government of New South Wales, led by Neville Wran, also repealed the under which the arrests in 1978 were made.